preactjs/signals/packages/react/README.md

 > **Note**
 > The content is wrapped in a React Fragment due to React 18's newer, more strict children types.

+## Limitations

+This version of React integration does not support passing signals as DOM attributes.
+Support for this may be added at a later date.

 ## License

 `MIT`, see the [LICENSE](../../LICENSE) file.